pRoy24/tokencaps/README.md

 ## What is TokenPlex

-TokenPlex is a framework that aggregates crypto-currency data from the web, normalizes and cleans it and provides simple easy to digest endpoints.
+TokenPlex is an express/node based framework to aggregate crypto-currency data from the web, normalize and cleanse it, and provide simple easy to digest endpoints.

 It can be used as a middleware server for an application/service involving digital currencies.